Made available with the permission of the World Future Society, Bethesda, MD

 He comes to that conclusion through his analysis of how people learn at different levels of existence:

-A-N State: At this level, and individual is motivated only by stimuli which affect his imperative physiological needs.
+A-N State: At this level, an individual is motivated only by stimuli which affect his imperative physiological needs.
 He adapts through a process of habituation or accustomization.
 Learning, in the sense of change in subsequent activation patters which are relatively permanent, does not take place at this level.

 B-O Level: At this second level, the neurological system is activated by changes, particularly sudden changes, in the mode or intensity of the stimuli associated with one of man's innate reflexive networks.
 Learning occurs only when there is a temporal overlap between innate reflexive states and the appearance of a concurrent stimulus condition; that is, learning takes place through the classical conditioning method (best known through the work of Russian psychologist Ivan Pavlov).